Table of Contents

 Introduction: Air fryer Whole Fish Recipe

 Where there is fresh seafood, there is always fried fish to be found.
+And now you can get good results with an air fryer.
 Though other ways of preparing whole fish may be “healthier” – grilled or steamed — something about the texture and flavor of fried fish is irreplaceable.
 Not to mention that fish is a high-quality, low-fat, protein, and omega-3 fatty acid source.

 The British recognized it with their famous battered fish and chips combo; southeast Asian chefs serve whole, fried fish with a chili and lime spin, West African cuisines enjoy fried fish with tomato onion slaw.
 It’s a showstopper dish that is incredibly versatile, and, with this air fryer “cheat,” it can be a great way to enjoy seafood.

 What’s an air fryer?